 Where to spend the night and sleep in the desert in Morocco?

 There are currently several sites adapted to tourists camping in the desert in Morocco.
 These are the popular Merzouga with lots of things to do in the area, a harder-to-reach and more authentic Zagora area, and Agafay, which is not Sahara at all, but a separate desert.
 It is perfect for day trips and is a speedy desert adventure of sorts.

 The key question is – what is the difference between these locations, and which one is a better fit for your Moroccan travel itinerary?

 Merzouga desert tours: classic glamping in the Sahara Desert

 Merzouga desert trip is the perfect choice for everyone looking for glamping at its finest.
-Erg Chebbi is located less than an hour away from Merzouga, allowing to either book riads in the town or to opt-in for any of the numerous camps among the dunes.
-Moroccans that run camping businesses in this area definitely know a thing or two about turning an overnight stay in the desert in Morocco in the luxurious experience.
+Erg Chebbi is located less than an hour away from Merzouga in Morocco, allowing to either book riads in the town or to opt-in for any of the numerous camps among the dunes.
+Moroccans that run camping businesses in this area definitely know a thing or two about turning an overnight stay in the desert in Morocco into a luxurious experience.